Sylva-Egb/LearningCpp/README.md

 ## ABOUT THE FOLDER "HERITAGE"

-Here I tried to get knowledge about inheritance of classes and polymorphism
+Here I tried to get knowledge about inheritance of classes and polymorphism still working on it